 In 1994, Merlyn made her American debut at the Kennedy Center in Washington DC, singing the title role in Gordon Kerry's opera Medea with Chamber Made Opera.
 She also sang to great acclaim when she created the title role in Melbourne, with subsequent seasons in Sydney and Canberra with the same company.
 This was closely followed by a new production with the Berliner Kammeroper, which enjoyed three seasons.

 Poulenc's La Voix Humaine (The Human Voice) has become a regular performance piece with orchestra or piano.
-Other highlights include Shostakovich Symphony No. 14, Sibelius' Luonnotar and Rachmaninov's The Bells with the Sydney Symphony, Britten War Requiem with the Berliner Capella and the First Flower Maiden in the acclaimed State Opera of South Australia production of Parsifal - the first fully staged Australian performance, under the baton of Jeffrey Tate.
+Other highlights include Sibelius Luonnotar and Rachmaninov The Bells with the Sydney Symphony under the baton of Vladimir Ashkenazy, Shostakovich Symphony No. 14 with the Sydney Symphony, Britten War Requiem with the Berliner Capella and the First Flower Maiden in the acclaimed State Opera of South Australia production of Parsifal - the first fully staged Australian performance, under the baton of Jeffrey Tate.
 Merlyn has also performed the Schoenberg String Quartet No. 2 with the Arditti String Quartet for Melbourne International Arts Festival and the Goldner String Quartet for the Adelaide Festival and the role of Kitty Hart in the Australian premiere of Dead Man Walking by Jake Heggie for the State Opera of South Australia.